![]() |

 before the rest of the world does.
 You

-can see right through me and for all the years we have struggled, we have also
+can see right through the wall I've built and know me for who I really am.
+For all the years we have struggled, we have also

 understood each other.